PoliticalGraveyard.com

 Glass, Joseph — Republican.
 Candidate for U.S. Representative from New Jersey 9th District, 2002.
 Still living as of 2002.

 Glass, Joseph G. (born c.1899) — of Brooklyn, Kings County, N.Y.; Queens, Queens County, N.Y.
 Born about 1899.
 Socialist.
-Lawyer; candidate for U.S. Representative from New York, 1932 (4th District), 1938 (7th District); candidate for New York state assembly from Kings County 10th District, 1933; candidate for New York state senate 6th District, 1934; candidate for mayor of New York City, N.Y., 1949; candidate for U.S. Senator from New York, 1952.
+Lawyer; candidate for U.S. Representative from New York, 1932 (4th District), 1936 (5th District), 1938 (7th District); candidate for New York state assembly from Kings County 10th District, 1933; candidate for New York state senate 6th District, 1934; candidate for Justice of New York Supreme Court 2nd District, 1937; candidate for mayor of New York City, N.Y., 1949; candidate for U.S. Senator from New York, 1952.
 Burial location unknown.

 Glass, Joseph J. — of Canal, Onondaga County, N.Y.
 Republican.
 Member of New York state assembly from Onondaga County 1st District, 1849; delegate to Republican National Convention from New York, 1856.
 Burial location unknown.

 Glass, Presley Thornton (1824-1902) — also known as Presley T. Glass — of Ripley, Lauderdale County, Tenn.
-Born in Houston, Halifax County, Va., October 18, 1824.
+Born in Halifax, Halifax County, Va., October 18, 1824.
 Democrat.
 Lawyer; member of Tennessee state house of representatives, 1848, 1882; served in the Confederate Army during the Civil War; U.S. Representative from Tennessee 9th District, 1885-89.
+Slaveowner.
 Died in Ripley, Lauderdale County, Tenn., October 9, 1902 (age 77 years, 356 days).
 Interment at Maplewood Cemetery, Ripley, Tenn.

 See also congressional biography — Govtrack.us page — Wikipedia article — Find-A-Grave memorial

 Glass, Robert D. (c.1923-2001) — of Connecticut.
 Born in Wetumpka, Elmore County, Ala., about 1923.
 Served in the U.S. Army during World War II; lawyer; superior court judge in Connecticut, 1978-86; justice of Connecticut state supreme court, 1987-92.
 African ancestry.
-First black member of Connecticut's highest court.
+First Black member of Connecticut's highest court.
 Died November 27, 2001 (age about 78 years).
 Burial location unknown.

-Glass, Robert Henry (1820-1896) — also known as Robert H. Glass — of Lynchburg, Va.
-Born in 1820.
+Glass, Robert Henry (1822-1896) — also known as Robert H. Glass — of Lynchburg, Va.
+Born in Rockbridge County, Va., December 27, 1822.
 Democrat.
-Delegate to Democratic National Convention from Virginia, 1860.
-Died in 1896 (age about 76 years).
+Postmaster at Lynchburg, Va., 1853-61; delegate to Democratic National Convention from Virginia, 1860.
+Died in Lynchburg, Va., May 7, 1896 (age 73 years, 132 days).
 Interment at Spring Hill Cemetery, Lynchburg, Va.

 Glass, Robert S. — of Pennsylvania.
 Democrat.
 Candidate for U.S. Representative from Pennsylvania 22nd District, 1954, 1958.
-Still living as of 1958.
+Presumed deceased.
+Burial location unknown.

 Glass, Ronald D. (b.
 1911) — of Paterson, Passaic County, N.J.
 Born in Paterson, Passaic County, N.J., September 22, 1911.
 School teacher and principal; served in the U.S. Army Air Force in World War II; delegate to New Jersey state constitutional convention from Passaic County, 1947.
 Member, Phi Delta Kappa; American Legion.
-Presumed deceased.
 Burial location unknown.

 Relatives: Married, September 2, 1939, to Margaret Hunt.

 Glass, Taylor — of Austin, Travis County, Tex.
 Mayor of Austin, Tex., 1949-51.
-Still living as of 1951.
+Presumed deceased.
+Burial location unknown.

 Glass, Thomas — of Frederick, Frederick County, Md.
 Democrat.
 Alternate delegate to Democratic National Convention from Maryland, 1952.
-Still living as of 1952.
+Presumed deceased.
+Burial location unknown.

 Glass, Wilbur S. (b.
 1852) — of Watertown, Codington County, S.Dak.
 Born in Genesee County, N.Y., April 27, 1852.
-Son of Chester F. Glass (died 1872) and Mary (Brown) Glass (died 1897).
 Lawyer; member of South Dakota state house of representatives 28th District, 1895-1900, 1907-08; U.S. Consul in Kehl, 1897-98.
 Congregationalist.
 Member, Knights of Pythias; Modern Woodmen of America; Ancient Order of United Workmen.
 Burial location unknown.

-Relatives: Married, October 3, 1899, to Kathryn Garner.
+Relatives: Son of Chester F. Glass and Mary (Brown) Glass; married, October 3, 1899, to Kathryn Garner.

 "Enjoy the hospitable entertainment of a political graveyard."